Andiministrator/trTM/README.md

 ### See consented Purposes and Vendors ###
 You can check, which purposes and vendors have consent by the following command (enter it in the browser console):
 `trTM.d.consent`
-If it is empty (or undefined), the trTMlib got no consent information (yet).
+If it is empty (or undefined), the trTM got no consent information (yet).

 ### GTM and/or GTAG Purposes and Vendors ###
 There are 4 config options to inject the GTM and/or the GTAG consent-depending: